AdobeDocs/campaign-classic.en/help/web/using/publishing-a-web-form.md

 ## Pre-loading the form data {#pre-loading-the-form-data}

-If you wish to update the profiles stored in the database via a Web form, you can use a preloading box.
+If you wish to update the profiles stored in the database via a web form, you can use a preloading box.
 The preloading box lets you indicate how to find the record to be updated in the database.

 The following identification methods are possible: